crate/cratedb-guide/docs/start/query/index.md

 SQL is the most widely used language for querying data and is the natural choice for people in many roles working with data in databases.

-CrateDB extends industry-standard SQL with functionalities to support its data types, data I/O procedures, and cluster management.
+CrateDB extends industry-standard SQL with features to support its data types, data I/O procedures, and cluster management.